Notes for Contributors

 from 1.
 Ensure that the list matches the footnote indicators

 in the text.
-Footnote number 1 should contain the acknowledgement,
+Footnote 1 should contain the acknowledgement,

-and the indicator will be placed after the author(s) name(s).
+if any, and the indicator should be placed after the name(s) of the authors.

 and "O", "o" and "0",